djrtwo/EIPs/EIPS/eip-X-hybrid-casper-ffg.md

 Through the use of Ether deposits, slashing conditions, and a modified fork choice, FFG allows the underlying PoW blockchain to be finalized.
 As network security is partially shifted from PoW to PoS, PoW block rewards can be reduced.

-This EIP does not contain the safety and liveness proofs or the validator implementation details, but these can be found in the [Casper FFG paper](https://arxiv.org/abs/1710.09437) and [Casper Implementation Guide](https://github.com/ethereum/casper/blob/master/IMPLEMENTATION.md) respectively.
+This EIP does not contain the safety and liveness proofs or the validator implementation details, but these can be found in the [Casper FFG paper](https://arxiv.org/abs/1710.09437) and [Validator Implementation Guide](https://github.com/ethereum/casper/blob/master/VALIDATOR_GUIDE.md) respectively.

 ## Motivation